Joe Seddon: Early life and education

-Seddon was educated at Westerton Primary, a local state school in Morley, West Yorkshire.
-He then studied at Heckmondwike Grammar School, a state school in Kirklees, West Yorkshire.
+Seddon was educated at Westerton Primary Academy, a local state primary school in Morley, West Yorkshire.
+He then studied at Heckmondwike Grammar School, a state grammar school in Kirklees, West Yorkshire, securing 12 A*s in his GCSE exams and 4 A*s in his A-Levels.
 In his later years at school, Seddon was involved in competitive debating, where he won a number of regional and national awards and was invited to join England's National Debating Team.